Texashokies/Roosterteeth_Webarchiver/README.md

+# This project has now been archived since the RT site is down.

+Collected archives can be found at: https://texashokies.github.io/Roosterteeth-Site-Archive/

 # Roosterteeth Web Archiver

 This program is designed to use the Webrecorder Archive.Page Chrome extension to archive the Roosterteeth sites before they are taken down.